OpenSourceEconomics/ada_topics/src/ada_topics/descriptive_statistics/central_tendency_ordinal_data/screencast/slides.md

 - To compute the median sort the data and find the _middle value_ (what happens if the values are an even number?).

-- Practically: the median is the value that occupies the [(n+1)/2]th position of the ordered data.

 - Can be computed for any type of _ordered_ data (ordinal and cardinal).

 ---

-### Median: alternative explanation

 | Observation | Value |